-Criteria JORC Code explanation Commentary other locations used in Mineral Resource estimation.
-Specification of the grid system used. • Quality and adequacy of topographic control.
-Data spacing and distribution Data spacing for reporting of Exploration Results.
-Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Criteria JORC Code explanation Commentary and distribution Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Soil sample spacing was at 100m along NE-SW lines 800m apart Type, spacing and distribution of sampling is not appropriate for a Mineral Resource estimation Sample compositing has not been applied Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Sample spacing is appropriate for regional exploration results.
+Type, spacing and distribution of sampling is for progressinve exploration results and not for a Mineral Resource or Ore Reserve estimations.
+Sample compositing has not been applied Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-Survey orientations approximately orthogonal to possible structure Sample security The measures taken to ensure sample security.
+Survey orientations were orientated approximately orthogonal to the main strike of a postulated structure Sample security The measures taken to ensure sample security.
 Samples were collected and transported to the laboratory by Company representatives Audits or reviews The results of any audits or reviews of sampling techniques and data.
 Data reviewed by independent consultant